zacharydwyer/CIS298Assignment4/README.md

 -----This is not finished yet-----

-Create a master detail application to view the contents of a wine list.
+Create a master detail application to view the contents of a beverage list.
-The master part will display a list of all of the wine items in the list.
+The master part will display a list of all of the beverage items in the list.
-The Detail part will display the details of a specific wine item.
+The Detail part will display the details of a specific beverage item.
 The User should be able to go up and down items in the list by swiping left or right on a detail page.
 The App should look like the screen shots I have provided.
-There is no need to save any information changed to the CSV file.
+There is no need to save any information changed in the application to the CSV file.

+The properties of the CSV file are as follows:
+1. Item Number
+2. Item Description
+3. Item Pack Size
+4. Case Price
+5. Currently Active Item

 Solution Requirements: